 Social Skill Development

 Starting from birth, infants are learning who they are by how they are treated.
-Our caregivers consult with parents to understand child’s likes and dislikes, what upsets them, etc. Social skill development includes self-control and making friends, help children succeed in both academics and social life.
+Our caregivers consults with parents to understand child’s likes and dislikes, what upsets them, etc. Social skill development includes self-control and making friends, help children succeed in both school and life.

-Our caregivers help your child learn how to form friendships, communicate emotions, and to deal with challenges.
-They lso help children develop trust, empathy, compassion, and a sense of right and wrong.
+Our caregivers help your child how to form friendships, communicate emotions, and to deal with challenges.
+Also help children develop trust, empathy, compassion, and a sense of right and wrong.